Alaska Hourly Paycheck Calculator

 Why is there an “Alaska unemployment” line on my pay stub?

-Alaska is among the few states where employees contribute to unemployment insurance through payroll.
-The deduction stops after you reach the annual wage base; employers also pay their own UI contributions.
+Alaska is one of the few states where employees contribute to unemployment insurance via payroll.
+The deduction stops once wages exceed the annual taxable base.
+Employers also pay a separate UI contribution. :contentReference[oaicite:4]{index=4}

 Which forms control my withholding in Alaska?

-Use IRS Form W-4 for federal income tax elections.
-There is no Alaska state income tax form for employees.
-Your UI withholding follows state tables automatically.
+Use IRS Form W-4 for federal withholding elections.
+There is no Alaska state income tax form required for employees.
+The UI deduction is calculated via state tables automatically. :contentReference[oaicite:5]{index=5}

-Enter overtime using the proper multiplier (typically 1.5× after 40 hours/week).
-Add differentials, tips, and supplemental wages separately so the calculator recomputes federal, FICA, and Alaska UI correctly.
+Enter overtime using the correct multiplier (typically 1.5× after 40 hours/week).
+Enter differentials, tips, and bonuses separately so the calculator recomputes federal withholding, FICA and Alaska employee UI correctly.

 Why did my Alaska paycheck change this period?

-Common reasons: different hours/tips, overtime, bonuses (supplemental withholding method), W-4 updates, benefits changes, or reaching the Alaska UI wage base (the employee UI line may stop mid-year).
+Common reasons: different hours/tips/bonuses, updated W-4 elections, benefits changes, reaching the Alaska UI wage base (so the employee UI line may stop mid-year) or the employer changed your UI rate class. :contentReference[oaicite:6]{index=6}

 Can pretax benefits increase my take-home pay?